Xela3026/workflows-docs/docs/domains.md

 ## Management

-After configuring a domain or navigating to the Domains page using the sidebar, you will be met with the domains homepage (ID redacted):
+After configuring a domain or navigating to the Domains page using the sidebar, you will be met with the domains homepage:

 <CustomisableImage src="/img/domains-homepage.png" alt="Domains Homepage" width="700"/>

 The domains homepage will display all of your workspace's domains.
-The menu will just display the domain's name under 'Portal Address'.
-Open up the JSON of one of the domains by clicking on it.
+The menu will just display the domain's name under 'Portal Address' (not shown here).
+Open up the JSON of a domain by clicking on it.